WHAT IS SUBLOCADE TREATMENT FOR OPIATE ADDICTION?

 Sublocade is an effective treatment for opioid addiction.
 In the RECOVER study, 75% of patients abstained from opioids for a year after a 12-month treatment plan.

-- When your withdrawal symptoms are controlled with Suboxone or another buprenorphine-containing medication, you can start Sublocade.
-You should be on the stable dose for at least seven days before beginning your first subcutaneous injection of Sublocade.
+- When your withdrawal symptoms are controlled with Suboxone or another buprenorphine-containing medication, you can start treatment .
+You should be on the stable dose for at least seven days before beginning your first subcutaneous injection.

-- Your Brightside Clinic doctor will inject Sublocade into your upper arm or abdomen.
+- Can pharmacists administer Sublocade?
+Your Brightside Clinic doctor will inject Sublocade into your upper arm or abdomen.
 The injection site will be cleaned with an alcohol swab, and a small needle will be used to inject the medication under the skin.
 The initial dose of Sublocade is 30 milligrams (mg), but this may be increased or decreased based on your needs.

 - After the injection, you will be monitored briefly for any adverse reactions.